pihk94/ProgGPU/README.md

 Sujet :

-Based on a nested Monte Carlo, the students have to simulate the price process F(t,x,j) of a bullet option then train a Neural Network (NN) or at least a linear regression how to infer F(t,x,j) for speciﬁc values taken by the triplet (t,x,j).
+Based on a nested Monte Carlo, the students have to simulate the price process $F(t,x,j)$ of a bullet option then train a Neural Network (NN) or at least a linear regression how to infer F(t,x,j) for speciﬁc values taken by the triplet (t,x,j).